danschumann/loaddir/README.md

 ```

-`callback` will be ran each time the file changes, keeping the returned `templates` object updated.
+Unless `watch: false` is passed, `compile` and `callback` will be ran each time the file changes, keeping the returned `templates` object updated.

 PATCH NOTES